Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Magnetic resonance imaging (MRI).
 A diagnostic procedure that uses a combination of large magnets, radiofrequencies, and a computer to produce detailed images of organs and structures within the body.
 This test is done to rule out any associated abnormalities of the spinal cord and nerves.

-Specific treatment for a fracture will be determined by your child's doctor based on:
+Specific treatment for a fracture will be discussed with you by your child's healthcare provider based on:

 Your child's age, overall health, and medical history

 Extent of the fracture

 Your child's tolerance for specific medicines, procedures, or therapies

 Your opinion or preference